oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ::: tip NOTE
  This step is not necessary if your entity is listed in the Genesis file.

-If you jointed the Testnet before we did the latest Genesis dump and restore, your entity should already be included in the Genesis file.
 :::

 ::: warning NOTE